-The accounting policies of the Marlboro Township Fire District No. 1 (the District) conform to the accounting principles generally accepted in the United States of America and the standards applicable to special districts which have been prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey.
-For the years ended December 31, 2018 and 2017, the financial statements of the Marlboro Township Fire District No. 1 have been prepared in conformity with generally accepted accounting principles in the United States of America (GAAP) as applied to governmental units.
-The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+The accounting policies of the Marlboro Township Fire District No. 1 "the District" conform to accounting principles generally accepted in the United States of America and the standards applicable to special districts which have been prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey.
+For the years ended December 31, 2019 and 2018, the financial statements of the Marlboro Township Fire District No. 1 have been prepared in conformity with generally accepted accounting principles in the United States of America ("GAAP") as applied to governmental units.
+The Governmental Accounting Standards Board ("GASB") is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.